cap-js-community/odata-v2-adapter/README.md

   - **options.ieee754Compatible:** `Edm.Decimal` and `Edm.Int64` are serialized IEEE754 compatible.
 Default is `true`.
   - **options.disableNetworkLog:** Disable networking logging.
 Default is `true`.

-All CDS OData V2 Adapter Proxy options can also be specified as part of CDS project-specific configuration using `cds.env`.
+All CDS OData V2 Adapter Proxy options can also be specified as part of CDS project-specific configuration under section `cds.cov2ap` and accessed via `cds.env`.

 ### CDS Annotations